 Definition Of Stimulants

-Stimulant medications, including Dexedrine and Adderall (dextroamphetamine), and Ritalin and Concerta (methylphenidate) act in the brain, mimicking the effect of monoamines, such as dopamine and norepinephrine, which are important brain neurotransmitters.
-Stimulant activity causes enhancement of these neurotransmitters in the brain tissue.
+Uppers medications, including Dexedrine and Adderall (dextroamphetamine), and Ritalin and Concerta (methylphenidate) act in the brain, mimicking the effect of monoamines, such as dopamine and norepinephrine, which are important brain neurotransmitters.
+Uppers activity causes enhancement of these neurotransmitters in the brain tissue.

 When dopamine is activated, the individual will feel euphoric, especially when taken as a recreational drug.
 The medications can also increase the heart rate, cause constriction of the blood vessels, raise glucose levels, and increase the blood pressure.
 They open up the bronchial tree, which is why they were used in the past in order to treat asthma.